GamesCreatorsClub/GCCPiWarsBlog/posts/2018/11/24/assembling-wheels.md

 ![Assembling Wheel Part 1](/2018/11/assembling-wheel-1.jpg "Assembling Wheel Part 1")

-Now we can add wheel to motor shaft, and put motor holder (without the lid) into wheel hub and then secure all with the lid.
+Now we can add the wheel to the motor shaft, and put the motor holder (without the lid) into wheel hub and then secure all with the lid.

 ![Assembling Wheel Part 2](/2018/11/assembling-wheel-2.jpg "Assembling Wheel Part 2")